Mr. India (1987 film): Casting

 Anil Kapoor and Sridevi were cast as the main protagonists, Amrish Puri as the principal antagonist.
 Anil Kapoor plays Arun, a poor street violinist and philanthropist who rents a large, old house to help ten orphans.
 Salim–Javed made the role specifically for Rajesh Khanna, but later they asked Amitabh Bachchan to play it when they found Khanna did not suit the role.
 Bachchan, however, felt that the concept of an invisible man would overshadow his performance, saying, "The real hero of the film is an invisible character.
 So why do you need me?".
 The duo took this as an "insult", and at a Holi festival held a few days later, Akhtar told him that neither he nor Khan would work with him again.
 In fact, Khan never said that and blamed Akhtar for this misunderstanding.
 This resulted in their split, making Mr. India their final collaboration.
 In an interview with Rediff.com, Anil Kapoor admitted he added his "own style" to the role so the audience would not realize it "was going to be done" by Bachchan.

-Sridevi was given the role of Seema, a journalist who becomes a friend and then falls in love with Arun.
+Sridevi was given the role of Seema Sahni, a journalist who becomes a friend and then falls in love with Arun.
 After watching several of her Tamil-language films from the 1970s, Boney Kapoor cast his future wife in the film and went to Madras (present-day Chennai) to meet her.
 Kapur said he cast Sridevi solely because she "represented every Indian male's dreams" with "her baby-face" and "luscious body".
 Having established herself as one of the most popular actresses, she charged the producer ₹800 thousand to ₹850 thousand, while her mother Rajeswari Yanger, who often accompanied her, asked for ₹1 million.
 Kapur actually paid her a higher amount, around ₹1.1 million.
 This was the first film Kapur had shot with the actress.

 Satish Kaushik, who also served as an associate director alongside Raj Kanwar, portrays Calendar, Arun's assistant.
 When asked by The Hindu about his character's name, he explained it originated from his father's (a Delhi-based salesman) dealer who liked to insert the word calendar while talking.
 After hearing the story from his father, Kaushik suggested the idea to Kapur, who liked it immediately.
 Annu Kapoor features as Gaitonde, Sridevi's newspaper editor; he was paid ₹5000.
 Amrish Puri was cast as Mogambo, a character that was inspired by Ibn-e-Safi's Jasoosi Dunya, following his meeting with Boney Kapoor and Kapur while shooting the 1987 thriller Loha in Ooty.
 It was reported that he received a salary of ₹10 million, making him the highest-paid Indian villain actor of all time.
 The part was initially offered to Anupam Kher, however, after his screen test, the crew believed he looked "more funny than ferocious".
 According to Kaushik, Puri was chosen later because of his "menacing" persona.
 Kapur asked him to imagine he is playing a Shakespearean character to "nine-year-old kid" while portraying Mogambo.